Acknowledgement Letter

 Sole Entity Purchase Contract (SEPC)

+A procurement arrangement established when a sole organisation has a specific requirement for frequently purchased goods and services.
 A sole supplier or panel of suppliers are appointed to provide goods or services specific to an agency over the life of the contract.

 Standard employee